KarrLab/datanator/docs/tutorial.rst

 In that directory run the following command::

-    $ kinetic_datanator generate-template
+    $ datanator generate-template

 This will output a template document to your directory.
-This template is an example of an excel sheet that can be entered into kinetic_datanator
+This template is an example of an excel sheet that can be entered into datanator

 Collecting Kinetic Data
 -----------------------